actions-marketplace-validations/snrakshith_release-action/README.md

 'feat: something' commits and the commits with 'BREAKING CHANGE: something' footer bump a minor component automatically.
 Once you consider your project stable enough, you should add `Release-As: 1.0.0` footer in one of the commits and see the usual effect of the 'BREAKING CHANGE: something' footer on you major version.

+### Description:

+Organizes CI/CD pipeline for all CSH UI packages

+- generate Changelog
+- bump version automatically,
+- create a release PR which once merged results in creating a new
+  - GitHub release and
+  - publishing a new version of NPM package